St. Nicholas Greek Orthodox Cathedral (Tarpon Springs, Florida): History

 The community traces its history to John Cocoris, a native of Leonidio in Arcadia, Greece, who settled in the area in 1896 and became a prosperous sponge diver and trader.
 The trade attracted Greek immigrants as well as Greeks from other parts of the U.S. By 1907, the population was large enough to support a Greek Orthodox church, a project put under the supervision of Nicholas Peppas, a native of Aegina.
-The first church, completed that year at a cost of $300 for the land and $3,500 for construction, was a wood frame structure painted white.
+The first church, completed that year at a cost of $300 for the land and $3,500 for construction ($10,027 and $116,980 when adjusted for inflation respectively), was a wood frame structure painted white.
 Rev. Stamatis Koutouzis was appointed the first parish priest.
 The parish added a school in 1925.

-By 1935, the parish had outgrown the first church and began raising funds toward current structure.
-Construction began in 1941 and was completed in 1943, when it was consecrated by Archbishop Athenagoras (later Patriarch) at Epiphany.
-St. Nicholas was by then a significant center of community life as well, with major festivals surrounding Epiphany, Greek Independence Day, and Orthodox Easter.
+By 1935, the parish had outgrown the first church and began raising funds toward the current structure.
+Construction began in 1941 and was completed in 1943, when it was consecrated by Archbishop Athenagoras (later the Ecumenical Patriarch of Constantinople) at Epiphany.
+St. Nicholas was by then a significant center of community life, with major festivals surrounding Epiphany, Greek Independence Day and Orthodox Easter.
 Honoring this, in 1975, the Tarpon Springs Board of Commissioners passed a resolution designating the city the "Epiphany City" of the United States.
-St. Nicholas was elevated to cathedral status for West Florida in January of 1979.
+St. Nicholas was elevated to cathedral status for West Florida in January 1979.

-In January of 2006, His All-Holiness Ecumenical Patriarch Bartholomew, spiritual leader of the Eastern Orthodox Church, came to St. Nicholas to preside over the Centennial Epiphany service and to throw the cross during the dive.
+The leader of 250 million Orthodox Christians came to Tarpon Springs in 2006.
+Bartholomew I of Constantinople has been the elected Ecumenical Patriarch of Constantinople since 1991.
+Bartholomew visited for the 100th annual Epiphany celebration.
+80,000 came to event in Tarpon Springs.
+Tarpon Springs Police Chief Jeffrey Young was recognized for managing the safety and security of His All Holiness Bartholomew from January 4th 2006 when he arrived at the airport to January 8th 2006 when he returned to the airport to leave.